Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/Tasks.md

 ## **Current Task**
-- Logic for enable output subfolder in settings
-    - First time user - Set to false
-    - this is preventing "save settings"
 - Implement - if FL64.exe fails, then try FL.exe, and vice versa
 - Disable scroll for all dropdowns
     -   As it causes accidental value changes, only allow explicit opening ofdropdown and value selection